mbarkhau/bumpver/README.md

       bug that has to be fixed as quickly as possible in a new version.
 It should always be safe for a user to update their dependencies.
-If something does break, users have to temporarilly pin an older (known good) version, or update to a newer fixed version.
+If something does break, users have to temporarily pin an older (known good) version, or update to a newer fixed version.

     - Version numbers should not require a parser (present package excluded of course).
-A newer version number should always be lexeographically greater than an older one.
+A newer version number should always be lexically greater than an older one.
       TODO:
       https://setuptools.readthedocs.io/en/latest/setuptools.html#specifying-your-project-s-version

 The main component of the version number is based on the calendar date.
-This is allows you to show your commitment (or lack thereof) to the maintenance of your libarary.
+This is allows you to show your commitment (or lack thereof) to the maintenance of your library.
 It also allows users to see at a glance that their dependency might be out of date.
 In this versioning scheme it is completely reasonable to bump the version number without any changes,